Frequently Asked Questions

 All PhD applicants are automatically considered for any funding that is available upon admission.
-Master's applicants are required to submit the Statement of Financial Resources (which is part of the electronic application) and any funding that is offered is based on need and the information provided on that form.
+Master's applicants are required to submit the Statement of Financial Resources (which is part of the electronic application) to determine if any funding is available.

 Please refer to the Financial Support for Graduate Study website for more information.